yigit-guven/Simple-File-Converter/README.md

 ## 🧾 License

 Licensed under the [Apache 2.0 License](LICENSE).
-Commercial publishing on Google Play / App Store is **reserved by the original author**.
+Publishing on Google Play / App Store is **reserved by the original author**.

 ---